My first meeting with a bear4 mins read

-I love adventures in the real life.
+I love adventures in real life.
 Experiences beyond the expected.
-Those experiences that comes along the way.
+Those experiences that come along the way.

-According to my guidebook, does Romania today have approximately 60 % of Europe’s Brown bears.
+According to my guidebook, Romania today has approximately 60 % of Europe’s Brown bears.
 It’s said that the earlier dictator prohibited all hunting at the bears.
-Not to protect the bears, but for himself to have unlimited access to hunt for bears.
+Not to protect the bears, but for himself to have unlimited access to hunting bears.

 We met a young and relaxed man who guided us around.
 He seemed to have been affected by the apparently leisurely life of the bears.
 Just outside the office was the first big enclosure for some of the sanctuary’s bears.
 Each bear had their own nameplate made out of timber with the date of their arrival at Libearty.

 It was magical to suddenly be standing approximately 1 meter from a big teddy bear, who didn’t seem to notice me at all.
 The fascination was huge from my side.
 They were big and impressing animals in almost their true element.
 Most of the bears at Libearty are operating in a herd.
 They have big areas to move on, and the enclosures even have pools, something which seems popular.